ABSanthosh/SWENG-837-Course-Project/Readme.md

   6. The App renders the feed and sends it to the Browser for display.
 - **Purpose**: This diagram highlights the news aggregation process, showing how Barn personalizes content and ensures fresh updates, aligning with its core mission.

-#### Purpose and Insights

-These Sequence Diagrams provide a step-by-step view of Barn’s critical operations—authentication and content delivery.
-They’re invaluable for developers to understand object interactions and for testers to verify flow correctness.
-The use of alternatives (e.g., valid/invalid session) adds clarity on error handling, making the design robust and practical for implementation.

 ## UML State Diagram

-The UML State Diagram for Barn (Better Alternative to RSS News) illustrates the possible states and transitions an object undergoes throughout its lifecycle within the system.
-For this section, we’ll focus on the **Article** object, as it’s central to Barn’s functionality—representing the news articles users interact with.
+This UML State Diagram for Barn illustrates the possible states and transitions an object undergoes throughout its lifecycle within the system.
+For this section, we’ll focus on the **Article** object, as it’s central to Barn’s functionality,representing the news articles users interact with.
 This diagram shows how an article transitions through states based on system and user actions.
-Below is the PlantUML code, followed by a detailed explanation.
+Below is the PlantUML, followed by a detailed explanation.

 ![StateDiagram](StateDiagram.png)